Honors in the Major

 • Collaborate one-on-one with a faculty member on a topic of mutual interest

-• Hone writing and presentation skills
+• Hone writing skills

 • Share the work by participating in the college's Undergraduate Research Symposium